rishav394/Skillrack-Code-Finder/README.md

 </table>

 ## Code Of Conduct
 All the code is being fetched from [VITSpot](https://vitspot.com/code/) and I am in no way related to the site what so ever.
-Hop in and say them a hi.
+I have their prior permission to scrap their site.